 Photo: Turismo Tenerife.

 In a similar vein to the Los Realejos fireworks in May, another Tenerife town has a competition between streets.
-Over the next few days, three huge hearts – each one 12 metres tall and not far off the weight of a small car – will be the centrepiece of a competition between El Pico, Calle Arriba and Calle Abajo in Tejina, a quaint little town in La Laguna municipality.
+During this month, three huge hearts – each one 12 metres tall and not far off the weight of a small car – will be the centrepiece of a competition between El Pico, Calle Arriba and Calle Abajo, streets in Tejina, a quaint little town in La Laguna municipality.
 Los corazones de Tejina – the hearts of Tejina – are created from natural products including wood, flowers, fruit, and even bread, and are part of the town’s fiesta of San Bartolomé.

-Tenerife Turismo says that the festival is a unique event in Tenerife.
-Besides the raising and procession of the hearts through the town, between today and Monday, 29 August, Tejina will be filled with music, flowers, smaller hearts, a fair, competitions, traditional food and dancing.
-It’s said to be a very old tradition, and it’s certainly one of the most colourful and dramatic which has been declared a Heritage of Cultural Interest.
+Tenerife Turismo says that the festival is a unique event in Tenerife, with Tejina filled with music, flowers, smaller hearts, a fair, competitions, traditional food and dancing.
+The main events, though, are the romeria, fireworks and the raising and procession of the hearts through the town over the weekends culminating in Sunday 25 August and Sunday 1 September.
+This is one of the most colourful and dramatic traditions in Tenerife, and certainly one that’s very old, and it has been declared a Heritage of Cultural Interest.

 The following video from the local association will give a flavour of what it’s like when the three hearts are brought into the church square: